tcmchale/smoke-infections/final/README.md

 Future work: See above, I hope to finish the statistical analysis.
 In addition, I hope to apply this to fungal infections.

+Not for submission, but I have continued work on the project, if you are interested: https://majestic-syrniki-62ba33.netlify.app